Blumenthal Falls - Oswald West State Park, Oregon

 Hiking OregonPhotographingTidepool ExploringPicnicking

-This beautiful 60-foot, multi-tier waterfall is located at the northern end of Short Sand Beach at Oswald West State Park.
+This beautiful 60-foot, multi-tier waterfall is located at the northern end of Short Sand Beach in Oswald West State Park.
 Reaching it requires a short hike through coastal forest, but the scenic payoff is well worth the effort.

 Short Sand Beach